Mayorwa/Mayorwa/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/mayorwa](https://github.com/mayorwa)

-- 💬 Ask me about **PWA, Rust, Typescript, WebAssembly, data structures and algorithms, fundamental computer science stuff.**
+- 💬 Ask me about **PWA, Typescript, data structures and algorithms, fundamental computer science stuff.**

 - 📫 How to reach me **danielogunwole0@gmail.com**